ebjamieson97/undidPyjl/README.md

   List of end times for each silo.
 Defaults to an empty list.

 - **treatment_times** (*list of str, optional*):
   List of treatment times for each silo.
-Set treatment time to "control" for silos acting as controls.
+Set treatment time to "control" for silos which never receive treatment.
 Defaults to an empty list.

 - **covariates** (*list of str or bool, optional*):
   Either a list of covariates to include in the analysis or `False` to omit covariates.
 Defaults to `False`.